programmiri/gatsby-timeship/emails/001/working_gatsby_function.md

 So what is your next task?» Asks Freddie Catsby.

-«We need to get our landing city from the TimeShip browser bar and into our Gatsby function.» Says Lizabeth
+«We need to get our landing city from the TimeShip browser bar and into our Gatsby function.» Says Lizabeth.